dimastatz/metavox/docs/drafts/draft_2.md

 ## Premium Features (Subscription or Pro License)**
 These advanced features cater to professional users looking for high-quality, scalable, and enhanced automation capabilities.
-🚀 Support other known slides formats, like pdf, images, etc 🚀 Access to high-quality TTS voices (Google WaveNet, Amazon Polly, ElevenLabs, OpenAI)
+🚀 Support other known slides formats, like pdf, images, etc 🚀 Access to high-quality TTS voices
 🚀 Support for multiple languages and accents
 🚀 AI-powered voice cloning for custom narration
 🚀 Control narration speed and pitch